lorericci/SE2-Group-15---Office-Queue-/api-draft.md

 POST /ticket - ask the server to issue a ticket for the requested service
     Request body: { serviceName: string }
-    Response body: { ticketId: number, expectedWaitingTime: number }
+    Response body: { ticketId: number, //TODO: expectedWaitingTime: number }
     Response status: OK, //TODO: specify others

-GET /service/all - get all the services in the daily configuration
+GET /service/all - get all the services in the daily configuration that are assigned to at least one counter
     Response body: { services: string[] }
     Response status: OK, //TODO: others

-//TODO: rename counters to desks
-POST /next-customer - call a customer to a desk.
+POST /next-customer - call a customer to a counter.
 Update the display with the tickets being served accordingly.
-    Request body: { deskId: number }
+    Request body: { counterId: number }
     Response body: { ticketId: number }
     Response status: OK, //TODO: others

-POST /served - mark the ticket assigned to the current desk as served, update stats in the db
+POST /served - mark the ticket assigned to the current counter as served, update stats in the db
-    Request body: { deskId: number }
+    Request body: { counterId: number }
     Response body: No
-    Response status: OK, BAD_REQUEST = the desk wasn't previously assigned a ticket to serve calling POST /next
+    Response status: OK, BAD_REQUEST = the counter wasn't previously assigned a ticket to serve calling POST /next

 POST /service - configure a service
     Request body: { serviceName: string, estimatedTime: number (duration in seconds)}
     Response status: CREATED

-//TODO: rename counter to desk, what if only some of the services exists?
-Is a partial assignment made?
-POST /assign-counter - add a service to a desk
+POST /assign-counter - add a service to a counter if one service doesn't exist None is assigned
-    Request body: { deskId: number, serviceNames: string[] }
+    Request body: { counterId: number, serviceNames: string[] }
     Response body: BAD_REQUEST, OK

-GET /stats/{daily, weekly, monthly}
+GET /stats/(query parameter){daily, weekly, monthly}
     Response body: { stats: counterStats[] } where counterStats is an obj like {
             service1: 3,